BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/howtouse.rst

 For now you can simply use the **0DEBM_simple_config.ini** file which imports a 0D EBM with a model run over 10 year and a stepsize of integration of 1 day.
 To import this file use the ``importer``-function::

-    configuration=importer('filename')
+    configuration=importer('filename',path='path/to/your/configuration.ini')

 ..
 Note::
-    Since you very likely work in another directory than the project directory you will have to add the path where your **configuration.ini** is located and add in the form of **importer('filename',path='path/to/your/configuration.ini')
+    It is not mandatory to add the argument ``path=``, but since you very likely work in another directory than the installation directory of the project you will have to add the path where your **configuration.ini** is located.
-    Depending on the interface you use there are different way to find it.
-If you work with Linux/Debian, you can go to the terminal, locate your project with **cd** and type **pwd**.
-This will print the current path which you can copy.

 ``configuration`` is an dictionary which contains all required input parameters.
 To seperate them for a clearer structure you can use::